top of page

 Treasurer, SHARP / Consultant Chemical Pathologist

 Bill Simpson was born and grew up in Glasgow.
 He studied medicine there, graduating in 1984, and continued to spend his early post graduate years around Central Scotland.
 In 1990 he moved to Aberdeen to finish his training in Chemical Pathology.
-As a fellow of the Royal College of Pathologists, he has held a Consultant post in the Clinical Biochemistry Department of Aberdeen Royal Infirmary since 1997.
-His main areas of clinical and research interest are lipids and nutrition.
+As a fellow of the Royal College of Pathologists, he held a Consultant post in the Clinical Biochemistry Department of Aberdeen Royal Infirmary from 1997 to 2022.
+His main areas of clinical and research interest were lipids and nutrition.
 In 2006 he brought together some interested colleagues to form the Scottish Lipid Forum (SLF), the aim being to provide an educational programme and to develop and share strategies for the best treatment of hyperlipidaemias across Scotland.
 This proved quite popular, and was adopted as a vehicle for roll out of the screening programme for Familial Hypercholesterolaemia in Scotland.
 This opened up invitations to speak at locations from Aberdeen to Australia.
 Probably his most significant achievement was with a PowerPoint slide during a talk on FH in Westminster.
 The slide was completely blank, but the commentary, "What England is doing about FH", was taken as a wake up call by NHS England!
-Bill remains active in SLF and many of the other notable organisations for which he has held national roles: The Association for Clinical Pathologists (ACP) - Past President and previously Chair of the Scientific Advisory Committee on Chemical Pathology, currently serving as Treasurer; the Association for Clinical Biochemistry (ACB) - Chair and Secretary of ACB Scotland, founding Chair of the Nutrition Group of the Clinical Practice Section; Academy of the Medical Royal Colleges - organiser of the Scottish Inter-Collegiate Nutrition Course; Royal College of Pathologists - Regional Tutor, Specialty Advisor, member of the National Quality Assurance Panel; HEART UK founder member and Champion for FH Scotland, and of course SHARP - previous co-Chair and long serving trustee.
+Bill remains active in SLF and many of the other notable organisations for which he has held national roles: The Association for Clinical Pathologists (ACP) - Past President, Treasurer, and previously Chair of the Scientific Advisory Committee on Chemical Pathology; the Association for Clinical Biochemistry (ACB) - Chair and Secretary of ACB Scotland, founding Chair of the Nutrition Group of the Clinical Practice Section; Academy of the Medical Royal Colleges - organiser of the Scottish Inter-Collegiate Nutrition Course; Royal College of Pathologists - Regional Tutor, Specialty Advisor, member of the National Quality Assurance Panel; HEART UK founder member and Champion for FH Scotland, and of course SHARP - previous co-Chair, long serving trustee, and currently treasurer.

 Dr. Rebecca Wheater